Gosport is a great place to live and work

 - waterfront and parkland living at Royal Haslar Village

-The latest high profile development to come forward is Fort Gilkicker – a Palmerston Fort overlooking the Solent – with a beachfront and a links golf course to its rear.
-The 22 three to four bedroom apartments each have an asking price of £1.2m and will be ready to occupy in 2018.
+Another high profile housing development being brought forward is Fort Gilkicker – a Palmerston Fort overlooking the Solent – with a beachfront and a links golf course to its rear.
+There will be 22 three and four bedroom apartments in the fort with further accommodation being built in the barracks as part of a second phase of development.

 Although there are houses for millionaires to live in here, overall house prices in Gosport are affordable making its high quality of life very accessible.
-As at March 2017 the average house price in Gosport was £195,617 compared to the national average of £215,847.
-Given its south coast location this affordability is significantly increased, with the average price for Hampshire being £304,535 and the South East £311,514.
+As at February 2018 the average house price in Gosport was £213,121 compared to the national average of £242,176.
+Given its south coast location this affordability is significantly increased, with the average price for Hampshire being £313,252 and the South East £322,489 (HM Land Registry, UK House Price Index).

 Plenty to do on the water and land